-The Business Lincolnshire Peer Networks is a fully funded peer-to-peer networking programme for SME leaders that want to grow and develop their organisation for future success.
+The D2N2 and Business Lincolnshire Peer Networks are a fully funded peer-to-peer networking programme for SME leaders that want to grow and develop their organisation for future success.
 The programme is sponsored by the Department for Business, Energy & Industrial Strategy

 From finance and HR to sales, marketing and more, our expert facilitators give you the flexibility to create a trusted support network that works for you, helping you to build and strengthen your business and improve its overall performance.

 Contact us for an eligibility check, further information and how to join the programme

 Businesses that seek external advice or undertake formal training are more likely to improve their overall performance, but many prefer to take advice from trusted sources when presented with external challenges and opportunities.

 Peer Networks is tailor-made to meet that demand, providing a cohort of up to 11 SME owners for you to work with to build your businesses together.

 The programme is open to any D2N2 and Lincolnshire SME business that has:

 - At least five employees ( and lower if a good business case)